100thCoin/AccuracyCoin/README.md

   8: Reads from $2004 during PPU cycle 65 to 256 of a visible scanline (with rendering enabled) should read from the current OAM address.
   9: Reads from $2004 during PPU cycle 256 to 320 of a visible scanline (with rendering enabled) should always read $FF.
   A: Writing to $2004 on a visible scanline should increment the OAM address by 4, and then bitwise AND the OAM address with $FC.

+### OAM Corruption
+  1: This emulator failed to sync the CPU to VBlank in a test ran when the ROM boots.
+  2: OAM Corruption should "corrupt" a row in OAM by copying the 8 values from row 0 to another row.
+  3: This corruption should not occur immediately after disabling rendering.
+  4: This corruption should now occur immediately after re-enabling rendering.
+  5: OAM Corruption should be able to occur from dots 257 to 320.

 ### RMW $2007 Extra Write
   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.